[Updated January 30, 2024]

-For those of us marketers in the business to business (B2B) realm, we know that LinkedIn is consistently pulling through as the strongest social tool for bringing in new qualified leads.
-But in order for LinkedIn to be your strongest tool, you have to know how to use it most effectively.
+For us marketers in the business to business (B2B) realm, we know that LinkedIn is consistently pulling through as the strongest social tool for bringing in new qualified leads.
+But for LinkedIn to be your strongest tool, you have to know how to use it most effectively.

 1. Create a Company Page

 This might seem like a no-brainer, but it’s critical.
 People want to be able to find your company page so they can learn about you all in one place.
 With sections for events, products, and newsletters, potential customers can get acquainted with your organization and what they have to offer without having to leave their feed.

 Once you have your page set up, build your following by posting consistently.
 Employee milestones, company updates, and good content will all help build your company’s online authority as well as reputation.